apache/nuttx/configs/samv71-xult/README.txt

 The BASIC nsh configuration is fully function (as desribed below under "Configurations").
 There are still open issues that need to be resolved:

-  1. SDRAM support has been implemented and tested using the nsh configuration (as desribed below).
-Currently the memory test does not pass.
-I am suspecting that this is because D-Cache is enabled when SDRAM is configured?

-  2. HSCMI.
+  1. HSCMI.
 CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers only because I have not yet had a chance to verify this.
 The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

-  3. HSMCI TX DMA is currently disabled for the SAMV7.
+  2. HSMCI TX DMA is currently disabled for the SAMV7.
 There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
 This is a bug that needs to be resolved.